wayne-kirk-schmidt/sumologic-swaggertools/readme.md

 To Do List:
 ===========

-* Cache the sumologic-api.yaml file if requested

 * Specify the location to get the api file from

 * Provide a meams to checksum the files

-* Resolve the ref sections

-* build a sample payload generator for put and update methods

 License
 =======